 Bigger isn’t always better, but it’s definitely a plus when it comes to the Step2 Pro Play Workshop And Utility Bench (check price on Walmart).
 A couple of kids can easily fit along the front of this extensive workbench.

 76 accessories come with this workshop, with more than enough jars, drawers, and cabinets to contain all the parts.
 There are loads of realistic foam boards as well as a large blueprint panel that serves as inspiration for projects.

 The large utility sink, table-mounted drill, and functional pegboards make this feel like a genuine workshop.
 A miniature bench even pulls out from the larger unit, enabling kids to rework their building station over and over again.

 When kids tire of free play, they can log on to the Step2 Builder’s Network to create their own (untelevised) television show.

 - An expansive work surface with lots of realistic details

 - Interactive projects and role-playing ideas

-- Promotes several assets of early childhood development
+- Promotes several aspects of early childhood development

 - A great tool for teaching teamwork and problem solving

-- Not enough foam blocks to create all of the project ideas
+- Not enough foam blocks to cover all of the project ideas

 And our winner is…

 Workbenches are some of the most educational and enjoyable playthings.
-We love that they inspire little ones to be creative problem solvers.
-Not to mention, they keep little ones occupied for hours on end.
+We love that they inspire little ones to be creative problem solvers, not to mention keeping little ones occupied for hours on end!

-We hope you enjoyed all of our picks for the best kids’ workbenches!
-Plop a comment in the box below if we missed one of your favorites!
+We hope you enjoyed all our picks for the best kids’ workbenches!
+Drop a comment in the box below if we missed one of your favorites!